polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/Core10GBaseKR-PHY/core10gbasekr-phy-driver-user-guide.md

 ### Return
 <div id="Functions$PHY10GKR_10gbasekr_sm$description$return" data-type="text">

-This function returns a state machine status.
+This function returns the phy10gkr_status_t enumeration which indicates the status of the API state machine.
+0 implies that a link has been established.

 </div>